MicrosoftDocs/azure-video-indexer/azure-video-indexer/indexing-configuration-guide.md

 ---
 title: Indexing configuration guide
-description: This article explains the configuration options of indexing process with Azure AI Video Indexer. ms.topic: conceptual ms.date: 10/07/2024 ms.author: inhenkel
+description: This article explains each of the indexing options.
+The same options apply when using the Azure AI Video Indexer website as for using the API.

+ms.topic: conceptual
+ms.date: 10/07/2024
+ms.author: inhenkel